Fermat-ORG/fermat-framework/README-PLATFORM-CHAT.md

   Contacts: To add, modify, delete and view contacts.
   Messages: To view text messages or play voice messages.
   SendText: To send message.
-  SendVoice: To send a voice messaging.
+  SendVoice: To send voice message.

 ## Middleware